joaopedroso/scipbook/docs/routing.rst

 the problem of finding a constraint that is not satisfied for this solution is usually called the *separation problem* (notice that components of :math:`\bar{x}` can be fractional values, not necessarily 0 or 1).
 In order to design a cutting plane method, it is necessary to have an efficient algorithm for the separation problem.
 In the case of the symmetric traveling salesman problem, we can obtain a violated cutset constraint (a subtour elimination inequality) by solving a maximum flow problem for a network having :math:`\bar{x}_e` as the capacity, where :math:`\bar{x}_e` is the solution of the linear relaxation with a (possibly empty) subset of subtour elimination constraints.
 Notice that if this solution has, e.g., two subtours, the maximum flow from any vertex in the first subtour to any vertex in the second is zero.
-By solving finding the maximum flow problem, we also obtain de solution of the *minimum cut problem*, i.e., a partition of the set of vertices :math:`V` into two subsets :math:`(S, V \setminus S)` such that the capacity of the edges between :math:`S` and :math:`V \setminus S` is minimal :cite:`Ford1956`.
+By solving finding the maximum flow problem, we also obtain the solution of the *minimum cut problem*, i.e., a partition of the set of vertices :math:`V` into two subsets :math:`(S, V \setminus S)` such that the capacity of the edges between :math:`S` and :math:`V \setminus S` is minimum :cite:`Ford1956`.
 A minimum cut is obtained by solving the following max-flow problem, for sink vertex :math:`k = 2, 3, \ldots, n`:

 .. math::